Jarrad Branthwaite exclusive: PSV loan spell 'made me a better person and a player' for Everton return

 Both of Hamann's intended targets ended up following that advice, albeit probably not down to his inspiration, and enjoyed successful spells in Europe with Real Madrid - even if one was rather longer than the other.

-Almost 23 years on, even with Jadon Sancho, Jude Bellingham and now Harry Kane recent high-profile Brits abroad, continental excursions remain the exception rather than the rule.
+Even the influence of Jadon Sancho, Jude Bellingham and now Harry Kane as British exports has failed to turn the tide.
+Of Gareth Southgate's latest England squad, just four of their number play their football overseas.

-When the opportunity arose for Everton defender Jarrad Branthwaite to join PSV on loan last summer, only weeks after his 20th birthday, there were few who could share their own experiences of the pros and cons of the offer.
+So when Everton defender Jarrad Branthwaite was given the chance to join PSV on loan last summer, a daunting opportunity only weeks after his 20th birthday, there were few he could turn to for advice on the pros and cons of the offer.

-After a breakthrough season in Eindhoven, he has earned and kept a starting spot at Goodison Park and would be unequivocal in his backing of any other young talent considering following his lead.
+After a breakthrough season in Eindhoven he has earned and kept a starting spot back at Goodison Park and would be unequivocal if any of the club's other young talent consider following his lead.

 He tells Sky Sports: "It was the best thing I could've done.
 It was the best move I've made, when you're young you've just got to play games, at any level.
 Going over there was a big platform, a big stage, playing in Europe and things - and getting that solid game time continuously really helped me.